Investing

 You can understand a stock as the instrument used by a company to trade in the market.
 Again, shares are single units of stock in the market.

-You are the part owner of a company if you own a single owner.
-At the same time, the person or entity with the highest stocks is also a part owner.
+You are the sole owner of a company if you are the sole owner.
+At the same time, the person or entity with the highest stock is also a part owner.

-Read More Interesting Business Articles By Click Below!!
+Read More Interesting Business Articles By Clicking Below!!

 author-img